ioos/conventions-for-observing-asset-identifiers-hugo/content/ioos_assets_v1.0.md

 +++
 draft = false
-title = "IOOS Convention for Asset Identification (next draft)" description = "bla-bla-bla" type = "post" date = 2016-07-04T08:10:23Z sidebar = true weight = "30"
+title = "IOOS Convention for Asset Identification v1.0" description = "ACTIVE VERSION" type = "post" date = 2016-07-04T08:10:23Z
+sidebar = true
+weight = "20"
 +++

-_This <b>DRAFT</b> document is a proposed update to the current IOOS Convention for Asset Identification; it is published for discussion within IOOS community about the enhanced identification of <b>gliders</b>, and <b>sensors</b>._
+_This is the current valid version of the IOOS Convention for Asset Identification that was initially adopted in 2013; apart from multiple editorial corrections, it provides the enhanced identification of <b>gliders</b>, and <b>sensors</b> as a result of intensive discussions within IOOS community._
 <!--more-->
 <br><br>